vcato/practical_tdd/README.md

 Look at your draft.
 "If not a member, just return the price" — that's a path you can implement.

+**Enter State III** (fix off, test on).
+Objective: make the test fail.

-**Build up the test — just enough to hit the assert:**
+Build up the test — just enough to hit the assert:
 ```python
 def test_non_member_pays_full_price():
     calculate_discount(100, False)
 ```

 Run it.
 It crashes on `assert False`.
-Good — this confirms your test is reaching the path you intend to implement.
+State III objective met — the test fails without the fix.
+This also confirms your test is reaching the path you intend to implement.

+**Enter State IV** (fix on, test on).
+Objective: make the test pass.

-**Build up the fix — just enough to not crash:**
+Build up the fix — just enough to not crash:
 ```python
 def calculate_discount(price, is_member):
     if not is_member: